NeuroDataDesign/manifold_random_forests/README.md

 Morf
 ====

 Original code from SPORF to cythonize for the intentions of sklearn PR.
+For more information, visit the [wiki](https://github.com/NeuroDataDesign/manifold_random_forests/wiki)

 Installation
 ------------